 • You will interview with any of the placement organizations you ranked who are also interested in you as a candidate.
 You must be available by telephone or video to speak with potential placements throughout the matching process.

-• After the interviews take place, our placement organizations will rank their top choices of candidates,
+• After the interviews take place, our placement organizations will rank their top choices of candidates, and we will ask you to re-rank your choices as well.

 • Avodah will hopefully offer you a match with a placement organization based on the rankings submitted by both you and the placement.
 If we are unable to make a match for you, you will usually have the opportunity to rank/interview again in the next matching round.
+Please note that not all candidates who enter the matching round are guaranteed to make a match.

 See the Matching Process FAQ section for a more detailed overview.